You Will Never Sell Your Business – And I Know Why

 - Refine the brand.

 You think doing these things makes your business sell-able.
 You are wrong.
 Or, more likely, you’re partially right.
-Which is even more dangerous for you because it convinces you that you’ve got this under control.
-You don’t.
+Which is even more dangerous for you because it convinces you that you’ve got this under control, and you don’t.
 At least that’s what the odds say.

 What’s not on your list?